-Authority to hire all personnel into existing permanent full-time, permanent part-time and temporary or contract positions is the responsibility of the Band Administrator and/or Director of External Relations.
-Council is responsible for hiring the Band Administrator, and the Director of External Relations.
+Authority to hire all personnel into existing permanent full-time, permanent part-time and temporary or contract positions is the responsibility of the Hiring Manager, and the Human Resources Manager.
+The council is responsible for hiring the Band Administrator.
 While the Chief Financial Officer is hired by the Band Administrator, the role is appointed by Council.

-It is the responsibility of the Principal to hire, or delegate authority to hire, all employees of the N'Kwala School in conjunction with the Band Administrator.
+It is the responsibility of the Principal to hire, or delegate authority to hire, all employees of the N'Kwala School in conjunction with the Band Administrator and Human Resources Manager.

-The Band Administrator does not have the authority to hire a band member indebted to the Band unless that person has made arrangement to have a mutually acceptable amount deducted through payroll deductions by completing a payroll deduction form.
+The Band Administrator does not have the authority to hire a band member indebted to the Band unless that person has made arrangements to have a mutually acceptable amount deducted through payroll deductions by completing a payroll deduction form.

-The Band Administrator and the Director of External Relations has the authority to promote or reassign a permanent employee to fill a full-time position vacancy or a permanent part-time position.
+The Band Administrator with the advice of the manager has the authority to promote or reassign a permanent employee to fill a full-time position vacancy or a permanent part-time position.
 Staffing updates will be provided to Chief and Council for information.